bcurran3/ChocolateyPackages/irfanview/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This package includes binaries.
 This release will work forever.
-* Default install is with no icons, read the Package Parameters carefully if you want desktop or Start Menu icons.
+* AutoHotkey is no longer used for uninstall as of 4.51.
+* Default install as of 4.51 now includes Start Menu group and file associations.
 * I personally use and endorse this program.